simonmichael/hledger/hledger/hledger.m4.md

 commodity 1 000 000.0000   ; the no-symbol commodity
 ```

-A commodity directive's sample amount must always include a period or comma decimal mark
+A commodity directive's sample amount must always include a decimal mark (period or comma).
-(this rule helps disambiguate decimal marks and digit group marks).
 If you don't want to show any decimal digits, write the decimal mark at the end:

 ```journal